Epoch Times Reporters Reveal Their Most Memorable Moments Covering the Race to the White House 2024

 Epoch Times reporters Emel Akan (L) and Janice Hisle prepare to cover the presidential debate between President Joe Biden and former President Donald Trump in Atlanta on June 27, 2024.
 Madalina Vasiliu/The Epoch Times

-I went on to attend campaign events for Harris, including her recent rally in Houston, Texas, that featured an appearance from pop star Beyoncé in a packed stadium.
+I went on to attend campaign events for Harris, including her recent rally in Houston that featured an appearance from pop star Beyoncé in a packed stadium.

 Then, at a rally in Washington, the Democratic candidate made her closing arguments.
-The joy, excitement, and anxiety of her supporters was palpable.
-I spoke with many of them, and one supporter became emotional when I asked what she would do if Harris lost the election.
-She told me she would be “devastated” and she began to cry.
+The joy, excitement, and anxiety of her supporters were palpable.
+I spoke with many of them, and one supporter became emotional when I asked what she would do if Harris were to lose the election.
+She told me she would be “devastated,” and she began to cry.

-These moments highlight just how deeply invested people are in this election and the strong emotions they have toward their candidates.
-It’s a big part of why this election cycle has so unforgettable for reporters.
+These moments highlight just how deeply people are invested in this election and the strong emotions they have toward their candidates.
+It’s a big part of why this election cycle has been so unforgettable for reporters.

 John Haughey: America ‘Still Exists’